johnpapa/vscode-peacock/docs/changelog/README.md

 Fixes

 - doc links to contributions, code of conduct, and changelog from the guide are now fixed
-- merged npm audit fixes for packages
 - removed notification when writing the favorites lsit to the settings.json file. it was confusing to see this when first installing peacock, as there is nothing for the user to do.

 - Adopt the new 'extensionKind' format.
 As per [Erich Gamma](https://github.com/egamma) from [PR #314 and Issue #313](https://github.com/johnpapa/vscode-peacock/pull/314)

 > As of VS Code 1.40 the `extensionKind` attribute in the `package.json` of the extension can be an array, pls see the documentation.
 We will be deprecating the string type for `extensionKind` property in favour of string array type.
 The `extensionKind` attribute should be set to `["ui", "workspace"]`.
 Indicating that the extension can run both as a UI extension and as a workspace extension (e.g. in the browser).

+Maintenance

+- merged npm audit fixes for packages
+- updated several packages as devDependencies to keep up with security updates

 ## 3.2.0